Return to Boudica

 Colchester

-In AD 49, when Legio XX was transferred west to fight the Silures in southern Wales, Claudius established a colonia on the site of the legionary fortress, which had been built at the time of the invasion, and made Camulodunum the capital of the province, "its mission," says Tacitus, "to protect the country against revolt and familiarize the provincials with law-abiding government."
+In AD 49, when Legio XX was transferred west to fight the Silures in southern Wales, Claudius established a colonia on the site of the legionary fortress, which had been built at the time of the invasion.
+Camulodunum, which had been the principal native tribal center, was the capital of the province,its mission, says Tacitus, "to serve as a bulwark against revolt and to habituate the friendly natives to their legal obligations" (Annals, XII.32).

-At Colchester, the hope of the colonia was not realized.
+At Colchester, however, the hope of the colonia was not realized.
 Typically, each veteran was given fifty iugera of land (approximately thirty-three acres).
-If there were three-thousand veterans at Colchester, that meant the confiscation, over time, of almost a hundred thousand acres of land.
-More telling, Tacitus describes the land taken from the Trinovantes who lived there as agri captivit, captured territory, which meant that, with authorization, a Roman could take an even greater allotment.
+If there were three-thousand veterans at Colchester, that meant the confiscation, over time, of almost a hundred-thousand acres of native land.
+More telling, Tacitus describes the land taken from the Trinovantes who lived there as agri captivit ("captured territory"), which meant that, with authorization, a Roman could take an even greater allotment.
 It was this abuse that so outraged the native population and led them to join the Boudican revolt of AD 60.

 Return to Top of Page